SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 #!/bin/bash
-source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash //sourcing a shell specific file that adds the module command to your environment module load namd/2.9  //loading the namd module wget --no-check-certificate http://stash.osgconnect.net/+dbala/Namd_param/par_all27_prot_lipid.inp // Getting the data from the *stash* before executing the NAMD simulation namd2 ubq_gbis_eq.conf > ubq_gbis_eq.log //Executing the NAMD simulation
+source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash //sourcing a shell specific file that adds the module command to your environment module load namd/2.9  //loading the namd module wget --no-check-certificate http://stash.osgconnect.net/+username/par_all27_prot_lipid.inp // Getting the data from the *stash*.
+Insert your username. namd2 ubq_gbis_eq.conf > ubq_gbis_eq.log //Executing the NAMD simulation
 ~~~

-In the above script, the data is transfered from the *stash* using wget command.
+In the above script, you will have to insert your "username" in the http
+address specifing the parameter file on *stash*.
+The parameter file is transfer using
+the #wget# utility from the web.

-We submit the NAMD job.
+Now we submit the NAMD job.

 ~~~
 $ condor_submit namd_run.submit
 ~~~

+Once the job completes, you will see the NAMD output files.
+You can also see that
+the parameter file transfered back from the execute machine.

 <div class="keypoints" markdown="1">